Even light rain increases your risk of a deadly car crash | WTOP

 “People slow down when it starts to rain heavily, but I think they under-appreciate the risk of light rain,” Stevens said Tuesday.

-With moderate rain the risk of fatal car crashes is 75 percent more than in nice weather, Stevens said, and with heavy rain it’s nearly two-and-a-half times more risky.
+With moderate rain the risk of fatal car crashes is 75% more than in nice weather, Stevens said, and with heavy rain it’s nearly two-and-a-half times more risky.

 The Northern Rockies and Upper Midwest had the highest risk of fatal crashes with rainy and snowy weather, while the risks were lowest in the Northeast and Southeast.
 Stevens thinks that’s because the east is more urban and people aren’t driving fast enough for fatal accidents.